WebAssembly/spec/spectec/test-prose/TEST.md

 7. Pop the value (I32.CONST i) from the stack.
 8. Assert: Due to validation, a value is on the top of the stack.
 9. Pop the value val' from the stack.
-10. If val' is REF.NULL, then:
+10. If val' is some REF.NULL, then:
   a.
 Trap.
-11. If val' is REF.ARRAY_ADDR, then:
+11. If val' is some REF.ARRAY_ADDR, then:
   a.
 Let (REF.ARRAY_ADDR a) be val'.
   b.
 If (a >= |$arrayinst(z)|), then:
     1) Do nothing.